safe-space-lambda/Backend-eileen/README.md

 Method used: **[POST]** `/api/login/`

-On Success: Returns a token to be used to authenticate the user.
+On Success: Returns an object containing a token to be used to authenticate the user and the user's name.
 Place it wherever you'd like!